By Regional Parks Staff

 - Know your route ahead of time by checking park maps and updates.

 - Keep in mind that it gets dark early this time of year.

 - Dress in layers to maintain a comfortable temperature.

-- Due to erosion or tree-safety issues related to the 2017 wildfires, Sonoma Valley and Shiloh Ranch regional parks may temporarily close during high wind advisories or heavy rains.
+- Due to erosion or tree-safety issues related to past wildfire, Shiloh Ranch regional parks may temporarily close during wind advisories or heavy rains.

 - Parking is $7 or free for parks members.
 Parking is free at The Sea Ranch and the Laguna Trail.

 - Carry a mask and wear it when you come within 6 feet of other users.